 Chicago drive-by shooting leaves 8 injured in third mass attack in six hours, police say

-Two mass shootings happened within minutes of each other, investigators say
+Two of the shooting incidents happened within minutes of each other, investigators say

-A drive-by shooting targeting a party bus in Chicago late last night has left eight people injured in what was the third mass shooting in the city in a span of six hours, police say.
+A drive-by shooting targeting a party bus in Chicago late last night has left eight people injured in what was the third mass attack in the city in a span of six hours, police say.

 The gunfire unfolded hours after a pair of shootings happened within minutes of each other in the city’s North Lawndale neighborhood, killing a 14-year-old boy who was hit in the head and wounding nine others, according to Fox32 Chicago.